camdenreslink/code.camdenreslink.com/content/misc/getting-started-with-the-hugo-static-site-generator/index.md

                     class="figures-two-wide"
                     hasShadow="true" >}}

 I really admire the simplicity of Robert C. Martin's blog and the Hacker News website.
 The lack of extraneous design elements allows the reader to focus on the content rather than images, social buttons, and sticky nav bars.
-Another takeaway, was that I really enjoyed the banner images at the top of posts for the Code School and Nautilus blogs.
+Another takeaway was that I really enjoyed the banner images at the top of posts for the Code School and Nautilus blogs.

 Choosing (and Implementing) a Layout
 ====================================

 I chose to take the approach of first designing a static demo webpage to act as a template.
 Then, when I was satisfied with the look that was created, I translated and split up this template into something Hugo (my chosen blog engine) could handle.
-Hugo requires two types of pages: the page that displays a blog post, and the page that lists blog posts (based on section, tags, or category) to choose from.
+Hugo requires two types of pages: the page that displays a blog post, and the page that lists blog posts (based on section, tag, or category) to choose from.
 This first type is called a `single` page, and the second type is called a `list` page.
 So, to form the skeleton of my static template I had to choose a general layout for both.
 I decided to start with the `single` page template.
 I found that 99% of blogs out there fit into one of 3 categories: single column, two column with the content on the right, and two column with the content on the left:

 {{< figure-resource resource="img/layouts.png" >}}